msg-DAVID-GmbH/RemoteWorking/04_tools.md

 - misconception, that remote working is just about the tools - tools make only possible what has to be learned

 ## requirements

+- __Gather those requirements together with the participants on a flip chart.
+Add hard- and software solutions later.__

 - text / messaging
 - voice with excellent audio
 - video with good quality